Italian campaign of 1813–1814: Historical context

 After the battle of Lützen, Napoleon Bonaparte, who held the title of King of Italy, sent his stepson, Viceroy Eugène de Beauharnais, to the country to mobilize the forces of the kingdom against the Coalition.
 Almost all the regular troops of the Kingdom of Italy had died in Russia and therefore Beauharnais had to rebuild the army.
 He successfully exploited the temporary neutrality of the Austrian Empire and by July 1813 had collected 45,000 infantry, 1,500 cavalry and 130 guns.
 After Austria entered the war in August 1813, its former provinces in Croatia, conquered by Napoleon and annexed to his empire, began to rebel against French rule.

 Campaign of the Illyrian Provinces

 Beauharnais deployed soldiers along the road from Tarvisio to Ljubljana to face the Austrians of General Johann von Hiller, and between the end of August and the beginning of September he ordered an attack on the side of Villach.
 They resulted in short-term successes: in those days Fiume was evacuated by General Pierre Dominique Garnier and occupied by Field Marshal Laval Nugent von Westmeath, while the whole of Istria fell into the hands of the Austrians.
 The viceroy, threatened on his right, sent General Domenico Pino against Nugent, who defeated the enemy at Jeltschaneand in Lipa and on 15 September he had Rijeka occupied by Gillot Rougier 's brigade.
-However, Beauharnais, not satisfied, replaced Pino with general Giuseppe Federico Palombini, who, however, was unable to prevent the Austrians from reoccupying Fiume, Lipa and Adelsberg and putting the blockade on Trieste.
+However, Beauharnais, not satisfied, replaced Pino with general Giuseppe Federico Palombini, who, however, was unable to prevent the Austrians from reoccupying Fiume, Lipa and Adelsberg and putting a blockade on Trieste.